Karlstein am Main: Etymology

 The name Karlstein supposedly, according to a traditional anecdote, goes back to Charlemagne (who is called Karl der Große in German).
 Charlemagne reportedly often stayed in Seligenstadt, right across the river, and was much given to hunting in the Spessart.
 To reach there, he would cross the Main in his ship to the place then still known as Tettingen.
 The stone at the landing, or even the limit stone between Tettingen and Walinesheim, then came to be known as Karlstein.

 Politics

-Community council
+Municipal council

 The council is made up of 20 council members, not counting the mayor.